That person is your Independent Advisor or, most commonly referred to as:

 Someone who is external but at the same time, an extension of your internal team (someone you can rely on, trust, and has your best interest as their top priority), will bring an outside-looking-in perspective that is pivotal in steering your brand communications and content creation in the direction that fits your brand and the audience that is listening.
 An internal team – the "head of strategy," the "creative director," the "copywriter," and everyone else that is part of the internal team that builds the brand – will never be able to offer this perspective.

-And maybe you're one of the many companies that hire advertising agencies and public relations agencies to execute creative work and/or provide communications strategy and you're spending an exuberant amount of money for these executions.
+And maybe you're one of the many companies that spend an exuberant amount of money hiring advertising agencies and public relations agencies to execute creative work and/or provide communications strategy...

 I'll end with this: